jgraettinger/blog/compare-flow-and-materialize.md

 of _"what happened?"_ within your data-oriented products and services.
 You should consider Flow for _building_ those products and services.
-It's reasonable, and probably even a good idea, to run instances of Materialize which are feed by Flow.
+It's reasonable, and probably even a good idea, to run instances of Materialize which are fed by Flow.

 Let's get into it.